MacMannes/stackmob-docs/sdks/ios/guides/developer.md

 ### Initializing a Push Client

-The StackMob push notification API is accessed through an instance of `SMPushClient`.
-It's best to initialize an instance of this class at the same time you initialize an `SMClient` instance:
+The StackMob push notification API is accessed through an instance of `SMPushClient`:

 ```obj-c
 SMPushClient *pushClient = [[SMPushClient alloc] initWithAPIVersion:@"0" publicKey:@"YOUR_PUBLIC_KEY" privateKey:@"YOUR_PRIVATE_KEY"];
 ```

 <p class="alert">You supply your private key to the init methods because Push Notifications on StackMob use the Oauth 1 protocol.</p>

+You should only instantiate one instance of `SMPushClient` and use it throughout your application, and it's easiest to initialize it at the same time you initialize the `SMClient` instance.

 <div class="alert alert-info">
   <div class="row-fluid">